David Brigati

-David Brigati (born October 29, 1940) is an American singer.
-He is sometimes known as "the fifth Rascal".
+David Brigati (October 29, 1940 – March 7, 2026) was an American singer.
+He was sometimes known as "the fifth Rascal".

-Biography
+Life and career

 Early life

-Brigati was born in Passaic, New Jersey and raised in Garfield, New Jersey.

-Hi-Fives
+Brigati was born on October 29, 1940 in Passaic, New Jersey, and raised in Garfield, New Jersey.
+His father Edward, was a whistler while his mother, Connie was a musician.
+He has a sister name Anne and a younger brother, Eddie Brigati.
+David was five years older than Eddie, and allowed Eddie to sing with him and his friends.
+Both boys learned Edward Sr.'s whistling skill, with both using bird calls in a few of their songs like "Groovin'".

-Brigati got his musical start as the lead singer of a doo-wop group known as the Hi-Fives.
-In 1958, the group recorded a number of songs on the Decca label.
+He got his musical start as the lead singer of a doo-wop group known as the Hi-Fives.
+In 1958, the group recorded a number of songs on the Decca Records label.
 One of those recordings, "Dorothy", became a regional hit in the New York City/Philadelphia region.
 While with the Hi-Fives, Brigati began collaborating with Joseph DiNicola (known professionally as Joey Dee) of nearby Passaic, New Jersey, who sang back-up on a few of the Hi-Five recordings.

 In late 1958, Dee recruited Brigati (after a gig at Garfield High School) to join his group the Starliters.
 Brigati became a lead singer with the group and his lead vocals can be heard on their first single release entitled "Face of An Angel".

 In 1960, the Starliters became the house band for New York City's Peppermint Lounge.
 The 45th Street lounge was the inspiration for the Starliters hit "Peppermint Twist" and the group gained international fame.